Justin01Wu/WebApp/spnego/README.md

 + It is stateless, KeyCloak is stateful
 + Every environment has the same setting, easy to do troubleshooting
 + Easy to maintain: It has no database, no administrator
-+ It has much simpler setting tahn KeyCloak
++ It has much simpler setting than KeyCloak, KeyCloak has different setting for each server because of the two dependency
 + It is solid because it is so simple
 + It gives you JWT token directly, which KeyCloak didn't
 + Won't sync status after the token is created, so no performance issue